Sign up for our blog

 Implementing Customer Radar technology was easy for Richmond Fresh Choice, with the use of it even simpler.
 “All the feedback comes through to me and the managers, and once a week we feed it back to the departments,” says Gary, who describes the technology as “very easy.”
 This feedback helps both managers and frontline staff see the tangible impact that good customer service can have.

 Fresh Choice discovered early on the value of the feedback.
 During the first set of responses, a clear trend emerged, giving the store an obvious path forward.
 “We found that 80% of negative comments coming through were based on long queues,” says Gary.
 “We therefore put more staff in at peak times to solve the issue quickly.”

 Feedback about the produce department also prompted the store to action, with comments about the quality of produce on sale being prevalent.
 Managers were able to feed this back to frontline staff, and ensure that all staff were on the lookout for poor quality produce.

 The Impact: Fresh Choice first choice for customers

 It is having clear feedback that allows Richmond Fresh Choice to work on areas of their business that they may not have known even needed attention.
 “Since putting more staff in at peak times, we’ve had virtually no negative feedback from wait times,” says Gary.

-Gary says he would “definitely recommend” that other retailers use Customer Radar technology, noting it’s vital that you can deal with negative feedback and use it in a constructive way.
+Gary says he would “definitely recommend” that other Fresh Choice stores and retailer around the country use Customer Radar technology, although it’s vital that you can deal with negative feedback and use it in a constructive way.
 “It’s important that everyone’s on board, and it really shows something about a store if they can’t handle that bad feedback,” says Gary.